datajake1999/C1Bitcrusher/readme.md

 # Parameters and their descriptions

 * Disable: disables the effect.
 This is useful if the host application doesn’t have a way of bypassing the plug-in.
+* InGain: Input gain of the plug-in.
+* OutGain: Output gain of the plug-in.
 * BitDepth: The new bit depth.
 * DCBias: applies a DC bias to the input.
 * Dither: Enable or disable dithering.